 |

-An article about Antonio Gutierrez and his website in the Ukrainian language, originally published in 'In the World of Mathematics' journal, Volume 3, 2008, pages 16-23, intended for use in Ukrainian education. |
+An article featuring Antonio Gutierrez and his website, curated specifically for Ukrainian educational purposes, was first released in the 'In the World of Mathematics' journal.
+This publication occurred in Volume 3, 2008, covering pages 16-23, and was presented in the Ukrainian language. |

 Geometry Step by Step